 Millburn’s lagging behind is due in part to a slow network that crashes easily and often becomes a frustrating exercise for teachers and students when trying to access information on the Internet.
 That results in a reluctance to use new and innovative technological ideas, he said.

-In trying to show the upside of a working network, Crisfield used the recent example of the Hartshorn School connecting to troops in Afghanistan on Martin Luther King Day, when only two schools were in session.
+In trying to show the upside of a working network, Crisfield used the recent example of the Hartshorn School connecting to troops in Afghanistan on, when only two schools were in session.

 The reason it worked so well, he said, was because it was a day off for everyone else, freeing up the network and making it run smoothly for a full 20 minutes.

-Indeed, when Patch was at a trial run on Friday, when all schools were in session, the connection was slow and would freeze up and the soldiers were blurry on the big screen.
+Indeed, when Patch was at when all schools were in session, the connection was slow and would freeze up and the soldiers were blurry on the big screen.
 But on Monday, those problems didn't exist.